Kitware/scriptconfig/README.rst

 | Pypi             | https://pypi.org/project/scriptconfig            |
 +------------------+--------------------------------------------------+

-The goal of ``scriptconfig`` is to make it easy to be able to define a default configuration by **simply defining a dictionary**, and then allow that configuration to be modified by either:
+* Define concise CLI or function signatures.

+* Instantiate configs with YAML, cli-args, or kwargs.

+* Can generate equivalent argparse (can help to prototype and be replaced with pure-argparse).

+With ``scriptconfig``, define a flat key/value CLI with defaults using a dictionary or dataclass-like syntax.
+Values can simply be the default value, or a special ``scriptconfig.Value`` class that allows for metadata storage (e.g. help, positional, required, etc...).
+The configuration can instantiated by
+either:

 1. Updating it with another Python dictionary (e.g. ``kwargs``)
 2. Reading a YAML/JSON configuration file, or